 In the instance settings dialog, select the update channel to use for this IDE instance:

 Release: Update only to stable releases that are recommended for production.

-Check for updates manually
+Check for plugin updates

 If you installed RubyMine as a snap package, it will manage updates automatically.
 All snaps are updated automatically in the background every day.
 You can also get the latest version of all snaps manually at any time by running the following command: